ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 ## Deploy the UI application to the cluster

 The UI application is a simple Node.js Express web application which allows the user to upload files.
-It stores the files in the Object Storage instance created above and then sends a message to MessageHub topic "work-topic" that a new file is ready to be processed.
+It stores the files in the Object Storage instance created above and then sends a message to {{site.data.keyword.messagehub}} topic "work-topic" that a new file is ready to be processed.

 1. Clone the sample application repository locally and change directory to the `pubsub-ui` folder.
 ```sh